-1.1 The World Chess Federation (FIDE) is the governing body of the World Chess Championship.
-For the purpose of creating the rules and regulations, communicating with the players and negotiating with the organizer, the FIDE President has nominated a committee, hereby called the FIDE Commission for World Championships and Olympiads (hereinafter referred to as WCO).

-1.2 The FIDE World Chess Championship Match (hereinafter referred to as FWCM) Anand - Topalov (FWCM) is the final event of the World Championship cycle.
-The winner will be declared World Champion for the period 2010-2011.
+- 1.1 The World Chess Federation (FIDE) is the governing body of the World Chess Championship.
+For the purpose of creating the rules and regulations, communicating with the players and negotiating with the organizer, the FIDE President has nominated a committee, hereby called the FIDE Commission for World Championships and Olympiads (hereinafter referred to as WCOC). - 1.2 The FIDE World Chess Championship Match (hereinafter referred to as FWCM) is the final event of the World Championship cycle.
+The 2 qualifiers are World Champion V. Anand (India) and his challenger who will be determined from the Candidates Matches 2011.
+The winner of the FWCM 2012 will be declared World Champion for the period 2012-2013.